nghttp2/nghttp2/doc/nghttpx.1.rst

     match  against  "nghttp2.org".
 The exact  hosts  match takes precedence over the wildcard hosts match.

+    If path  part ends with  "\*", it is treated  as wildcard path.
+The  wildcard path  behaves differently  from the normal path.
+For normal path,  match is made around the boundary of path component  separator,"*/*".
+On the other hand, the wildcard  path does not take  into account the path component  separator.
+All paths which  include the wildcard  path  without  last  "\*" as  prefix,  and  are strictly longer than wildcard  path without last "\*" are matched.  "\*"  must match  at least one  character.
+For example,  the   pattern  "*/foo\**"  matches   "*/foo/*"  and "*/foobar*".
+But it does not match "*/foo*", or "*/fo*".

     If <PATTERN> is omitted or  empty string, "*/*" is used as pattern,  which  matches  all request  paths  (catch-all pattern).
 The catch-all backend must be given.